 So you’ve decided you want to buy your own pub – great!
 But the chances are you’re probably a little unsure about what happens next.

 Thanks to the ever-changing pub market, there are always plenty of good pub opportunities looking for new buyers.
-As of 2013, there were almost 50,000 public houses in the UK.

 So how do you choose the right one?
 And how do you turn your dream of buying your first pub into a reality?